Warning: JavaScript is not enabled or not loaded. Please enable JavaScript for the best experience.

 Public / Media Statement

-The matter involves allegations described in filings and related materials, including retaliation, whistleblower protection, malicious prosecution, insurance bad faith, civil conspiracy, defamation/intentional infliction of emotional distress (IIED), and third-party retaliation.
-These references are presented as allegations and case topics, not as findings of fact.
+Reported allegations in filings include retaliation, whistleblower protection concerns, malicious prosecution, insurance bad faith, civil conspiracy, defamation/intentional infliction of emotional distress (IIED), and third-party retaliation.
+These points are presented strictly as allegations and case topics, not as findings of fact.

-Public statement for the Garcia v.
-Bayport Laboratories information page
+Statement of editorial intent for the Garcia v.
+Bayport Laboratories media page

 FAQ

-What does the page say about Milagros Garcia’s employment and termination?
+What does the Bayport Laboratories case page say about Milagros Garcia’s employment timeline and termination?

-According to the materials summarized here, Milagros Garcia worked for Bayport Laboratories from February 2025 until her termination after engaging in a protected activity, and the page states the separation occurred following internal reporting related to product safety and compliance concerns.
+The page summarizes public materials indicating Milagros Garcia worked at Bayport Laboratories from February 2025 until her termination.
+It states that the reported separation followed internal reporting tied to product safety and compliance concerns, as described in those sources.

-The page states that Giselle is referenced in the public narrative and filings summarized here and is included to reflect how she is described in those materials, even though she did not hold employment at Bayport Laboratories.
+The public information page notes that Giselle Garcia appears in the public narrative and filings summarized here.
+She is included to reflect how she is referenced in those materials, even though she did not work at Bayport Laboratories.

-What does the page allege about the Rule 7.1 Certificate of Interested Persons?
+What does the page state about the Rule 7.1 Certificate of Interested Persons?

-According to the materials summarized here, the page alleges that the Rule 7.1 Certificate of Interested Persons filed in the federal matter omitted or did not fully identify certain corporate relationships connected to Bayport Laboratories.
+The Bayport Laboratories case page states that the Rule 7.1 Certificate of Interested Persons referenced in the federal matter allegedly omitted or did not fully identify certain corporate relationships connected to Bayport Laboratories, as described in the materials summarized.

-Which public filing is cited about the corporate ownership chain?
+Which public records are cited for corporate ownership chain information?

-The page cites the Texas Secretary of State public filings regarding BL Holdings as the source for the ownership chain described in the overview.
+The public information page cites Texas Secretary of State public records related to BL Holdings as the referenced source for the ownership chain described in the overview.

-No. The page states it is informational only and does not provide legal advice or represent an official court record.
+No. This is a public information page for consumer awareness and beauty industry concerns.
+It does not provide legal advice or serve as an official court record.